Nyovelt/pintos-projects/doc.md

 > A2: In a few paragraphs, describe your code for accessing the data
 > stored in the SPT about a given page.

-Normally, the pintos will get trap of `page_fault` if it is accessing a unaccessable page, with an address.
+Normally, the PintOS will get trap of `page_fault` if it is accessing a unaccessable page, with an address.
 We have decleared a function called `page_fault_handler` to handle this situation.
 In this function, we will check if the page is in the SPT, if it is, we will return the frame pointer of the page, if not, we will allocate a new frame and return the frame pointer.
 And there are also some techniques about page replacement algorithm, but we decoded not to show it in this answer.

 And to look up pages in spt, since we are using `hash_table` to store supplemental table entries, we can use `hash_find` to find the entry.
 It can be shown in the `page_lookup` function.